Skip to main content

 April 6, 2007

 Representative Edward J. Markey (D-MA), Chairman of the Select Committee on Energy Independence and Global Warming, reacted to the latest United Nations Intergovernmental Panel on Climate Change (IPCC) report released today saying, "If anyone still harbored doubts that carbon dioxide was a pollutant that affects human welfare after the Supreme Court's ruling on Monday, the second IPCC report of the year released today should put any doubt to rest.
+In their February report, the world's top scientists provided a scientific smoking gun that human activities were unequivocally responsible for global warming.
+Now they are telling us what happens when the bullet hits.
+Their latest report chronicles the already mounting evidence of global warming impacts and forecasts dire consequences for an increasingly hotter world.

 Press Release